Zeekeee-71/PetCoin-Solidity/README.md

-# 🐾 PetCoinAI
+# Companion Network Unit (CNU)

-**PetCoinAI** is a purpose-driven ERC-20 token and staking ecosystem built on Ethereum (and tested on Sepolia) that combines blockchain technology with meaningful real-world impact.
+**Companion Network Unit (CNU)** is a purpose-driven ERC-20 token and staking ecosystem built on Ethereum (and tested on Sepolia) that combines blockchain technology with meaningful real-world impact.
 Every transaction supports animal welfare through automatic donations, burns, and user rewards.
 This repo contains the core Solidity contracts, test suite, deployment tools, and Uniswap integration code for the project.

 ---

-## 🌍 What Is PetCoinAI?
+## 🌍 What Is CNU?

-PetCoinAI (ticker: `PETAI`) is a hybrid utility and charity token designed to:
+Companion Network Unit (ticker: `CNU`) is a hybrid utility and charity token designed to:

 - Fund animal rescue and welfare organizations via **automatic fee routing**
 - Reward long-term holders with **staking incentives and tier-based benefits**